edeposit/edeposit.amqp.calibre/docs/index.rst

 edeposit.amqp.calibre documentation
 ===================================
-This module provides wrapper for Calibre_, to access conversion functions using AMQP protocol.
+This module provides wrapper for Calibre_, to access it's conversion functions using AMQP protocol.

 Module provides only generic wrapper, not AMQP communication itself - that is handled by Calibredaemon_ from `edeposit.amqp`_ project.